Frederick II of Denmark: Dyslexia

 Christian III and Dorothea had probably been expecting a lot from Frederick's schooling.
-The son was obviously bright and had a good memory.
+According to them, the son was obviously bright and had a good memory.
 So much bigger has the disappointment, and the amazement, been when the teaching started.
 Frederick learned to write beautiful and clear letters, but when it came to reading and spelling, the royal student was "a disaster".

 For Hans Svaning, this deranged spelling of Frederick's could only be seen as sloppy and laziness, given that the royal boy otherwise seemed smart enough.
 Time and time again, Frederick has been punished, probably not only by the teacher, but also by his strict mother, who would gladly step in if Svaning's teaching was not sufficient.

 Because of Frederick's heavy dyslexia, he was perceived by his contemporaries as unlettered and illiterate.
 Both Frederick's father and mother looked with skepticism at the heir to the throne, and they kept him under the watchful eye of knowledgeable men as far as possible to prevent him from publicly speaking out.
 Neither did his father entrust Frederik with any administrative duties.